Kidney transplantation: Prognosis

 Kidney transplantation is a life-extending procedure.
 The typical patient will live 10 to 15 years longer with a kidney transplant than if kept on dialysis.
 The increase in longevity is greater for younger patients, but even 75-year-old recipients (the oldest group for which there is data) gain an average four more years of life.
-Graft and patient survival after transplantation have also improved over time, with 10 year graft survival rates for deceased donor transplants increasing from 42.3% in 1996–1999 to 53.6% in 2008-2011 and 10 year patient survival rate increasing from 60.5% in 1996–1999 to 66.9% in 2008–2011.
+Graft and patient survival after transplantation have also improved over time, with 10-year graft survival rates for deceased donor transplants increasing from 42.3% in 1996–1999 to 53.6% in 2008–2011, and 10-year patient survival rates increasing from 60.5% in 1996–1999 to 66.9% in 2008–2011.
 There is a survival benefit among recipients of kidney transplant (both living or dead recipients) as compared to those on long term dialysis without a kidney transplant, including in those with co-morbidities such as type 2 diabetes, advanced age, obesity or those with HLA mismatches.
 People generally have more energy, a less-restricted diet, and fewer complications with a kidney transplant than if they stay on conventional dialysis.

 Some studies seem to suggest that the longer a patient is on dialysis before the transplant, the less time the kidney will last.
-It is not clear why this occurs, but it underscores the need for rapid referral to a transplant program.
+It is unclear why this occurs, but it underscores the need for rapid referral to a transplant program.
+A recent study also suggests that the muscle wasting and frailty that occur during prolonged dialysis hurts a patient's physical functioning post transplantation.
 Ideally, a kidney transplant should be pre-emptive, i.e., take place before the patient begins dialysis.
 The reason why kidneys fail over time after transplantation has been elucidated in recent years.
-Apart from recurrence of the original kidney disease, rejection (mainly antibody-mediated rejection) and progressive scarring (multifactorial) also play a decisive role.
+Apart from the recurrence of the original kidney disease, rejection (mainly antibody-mediated rejection) and progressive scarring (multifactorial) also play a decisive role.
 Avoiding rejection by strict medication adherence is of utmost importance to avoid failure of the kidney transplant.

 At least four professional athletes have made a comeback to their sport after receiving a transplant: New Zealand rugby union player Jonah Lomu, German-Croatian soccer player Ivan Klasnić, and NBA basketballers Sean Elliott and Alonzo Mourning.

-For live kidney donors, prognostic studies are potentially confounded a selection bias wherein kidney donors are selected among people who are healthier than the general population, but when matching to a corresponding healthy control group, there appears to be no difference in overall long-term mortality rates among kidney donors.
+For live kidney donors, prognostic studies are potentially confounded a selection bias wherein kidney donors are selected among people who are healthier than the general population, but when matched to a corresponding healthy control group, there appears to be no difference in overall long-term mortality rates among kidney donors.